Chart Color Schemes

 Employment conditions in Albury - East demonstrate exceptional strength compared to most Australian markets

 Albury - East has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 2.2% in the past year, with an estimated employment growth of 4.2%.
+The unemployment rate was 2.2% as of June 2025, with an estimated employment growth of 4.2% over the past year.

 Frequently Asked Questions - Employment